pytest-dev/pytest/doc/en/example/parametrize.rst

     ======================= no tests ran in 0.12 seconds =======================

-Note that we told ``metafunc.parametrize()`` that your scenario values should be considered class-scoped.
+Note that we told ``metafunc.parameterize()`` that your scenario values should be considered class-scoped.
 With pytest-2.3 this leads to a resource-based ordering.

-Deferring the setup of parametrized resources
+Deferring the setup of parameterized resources
 ---------------------------------------------------

 .. regendoc:wipe